EVENTS and ACTIVITIES

 - Richard Williams, Lève Tôt Farms

-For the second year, members of the Grassroot Grannies visited two elementary schools: the Bayview Public School and Carleton Heights Public School in Ottawa and made presentations to more than 150 students about why the grannies are cycling to raise funds for the Stephen Lewis Foundation.
-In this community outreach initiative they shared stories and answered questions all in an effort to raise awareness of the struggles African grandmothers and their orphaned grandchildren face as a result of the HIV/AIDS pandemic.
+For the second year, members of the Grassroot Grannies visited two elementary schools: the Bayview Public School and Carleton Heights Public School in Ottawa and made presentations to more than 150 students about why the grannies are cycling to raise funds for and awareness of the struggles African grandmothers and their orphaned grandchildren face as a result of the HIV/AIDS pandemic.
+On our third day of the RIDE we briefly visited each school so the children could actually see and talk to the grannies and cyclists 'in action'.

 This year a selection of colourful daylilies and bearded irises, a blue four foot-wall fall-blooming aster, a couple of peony varieties, some sedums for ground covers, and a shade-tolerant ornaamental grass will be donated.